 The City of Fall River is advantageously located on the northeastern seaboard in the Boston-New York corridor.
 It is well served by high-speed surface transportation, and it is a port city.
-The subject property is located just north of the civic, office, banking and government center along North Main Street, South Main Street, Pleasant Street and Bedford Street, Industrial, commercial and residential construction and growth in the past 10 years has occurred primarily in the outlying areas.
-Nearby downtown Fall River is the site of the major banking quarters in the city, the major office buildings, and the public utility offices which are accessible via Rock, Pine, and Franklin Streets.
+The subject property is located just north of the civic, office, banking and government center along North Main Street, South Main Street, Pleasant Street and Bedford Street, industrial, commercial and residential construction and growth in the past 10 years has occurred primarily in the outlying areas.
+Nearby downtown Fall River is the site of the major banking quarters in the city, the major office buildings, and the public utility offices which are accessible via Rock, Fine, and Franklin Streets.

-The project site is a 3-story building built around 1906, having primarily brick and stone exterior and tar and gravel roof, it is situated on a parcel of land containing 29,832 s.f. of land at 439 Pine Street, in Fall River, MA, Hyde Development LLC is the developer of the project.
-Currently the property is a vacant school site that, will be redeveloped into 24 market rate residential apartments.
-The project anticipated to cost approximately \$6M in development budget.
+The project site is a 3-story building built around 1906, having primarily brick and stone exterior and tar and gravel roof, it is situated on a parcel of land containing 29,832 s.f. of land at 439 Pine Street, in Fall River, MA.
+Hyde Development LLC is the developer of the project.
+Currently the property is a vacant River, MA.
+Hyde Development LLC is the developer of the project.
+Currently the project anticipated school site that, will be redeveloped into 24 market rate residential apartments.
+The project anticipated to cost approximately \$600 in development budges.
 Critical to the Project's financing and long-term success is Hyde's ability to secure State Historic Tax Credits and the 10% HDIP investment Tax Credit.
 In addition, the developer is working with the City of Fall River to provide a Tax Increment Exception ("TIE") under the HDIP.
-These state and Local Incentives are necessary for completion of the project capital stack.
+These state and local incentives are necessary for completion of the project capital stack.

-The City of Fall River's commitment to increasing residential growth, expanding housing alternatives, stabilizing neighborhoods and promoting economic development is underscored in the Massachusetts Department of Housing and Community Development's ("DHCD") approval of the City of Fall River's HD Zone, HD Plan application and the creation of the City's Housing Development HD Zone 3 Central.
-The Zone, HD Plan application and the creation of the City's Housing Development projects more economically HDIP is a critical tool to make market-rate residential redevelopment projects more economically feasible for property owners and developers in Gateway cities like Fall River.
+The City of Fall River's commitment to increasing residential growth, expanding housing alternatives, stabilizing neighborhoods and promoting economic development is underscored in the Massachusetts Department of Housing and Community Development's ("DHCD") approval of the City of Fall River's HO Zone, HD Plan application and the creation of the City's Housing Development HD Zone 3 Gentral.
+The HDIP is a critical tool to make market rate residential redevelopment projects more economically feasible for property owners and developers in Gateway cities like Fall River.
 The need to increase residential growth, expand diversity of housing stock, promote economic development, promote neighborhood stabilization and rehabilitation of historic buildings are all highlighted as measurable objectives highlighted in the City's approved HDIP application.
-The former Lincoln School Building located at 439 Pine Street is located just beyond the City of Fall Rivers Housing Development HD Zone 3, located at 439 Pine Street is located just beyond the City of Fall Rivers Housing Development HD Zone 3, located at 439 Pine Street is located just beyond the City of Fall Rivers Housing Development HD Zone 3 to include the subject property.
+The former Lincoln School Building located at 439 Pine Street is located just beyond the City of Fall Rivers Housing Development HD Zone 3.
+Central boundary, the City of Fall River has amended HD Zone 3 to include the subject property.
 We further believe the proposed Project epitomizes the objectives of the City's application to participate in the HDIP.